-Keeping tabs on electricity consumption can help householders understand their energy usage and identify where they can cut costs.
+Keeping close tabs on electricity usage can help householders understand their energy usage and identify where they can cut costs.
 Thanks to recent improvements in technology, many energy retailers now offer its customers access to a myriad of online account management tools to help its customers do just that.

 Rising prices of electricity and the growing popularity of time of use tariffs have made it tricky to keep costs low.
 These apps and online tools are designed to equip proactive customers with information on how they can reduce their power bill.